 If there are other versions of the folder named in the entry field available for comparison, the Versions button displays a list of these other versions.
 You can open the same file or folder in both the left and right comparison panes, then use this button to compare a folder with another revision of itself.

-When the options window Application▸Show file versions from SCM systems option is checked, Merge endeavours to find any other versions of the folder you are comparing from the relevant configuration management system repository.
-If a Perforce, Subversion, Mercurial, or Git URI has been specified in the filename entry field, Merge will search the repository from which it accessed the folder for any other revisions.
-Otherwise, if a folder has been loaded from the local disk or a network volume and is part of a client workspace, Merge will search the relevant repository for which credentials have been supplied on the Credentials options page.
+- Subversion repositories.
+Merge endeavours to find any older versions of the folder you are comparing from the relevant Subversion repository.
+If a Subversion URI has been specified in the folder name entry field, Merge will search the repository from which it accessed the folder for any older revisions.
+Otherwise, if a folder has been loaded from the local disk or a network volume and is part of a client workspace, Merge will search the relevant repository for which credentials have been supplied on the Credentials settings page.

 Three-way folder comparisons

 The screenshot above shows the results of a typical comparison between two folders.
 Background colours are used to indicate the inserted, removed, changed, or unchanged state of each file or folder in the results list.
 The icon of the newest file in any given row is indicated by a red dot adornment.
 You can step between insertions, removals and changes using the Previous Change and Next Change toolbar buttons.

 You can adjust the widths of the columns in the results list by dragging the column heading dividers from side to side.

 The Fonts/Colours settings page determines the colours used for inserted, removed, changed, and unchanged files and folders.